Request a Call

 The point is to visualize how tasks are divided up at different stages of the project.
 The bar on the graph with “completed” tasks should be constantly increasing.
 An increase in backlog always highlights unresolved tasks that are either out of date or too low a priority.

 Also, this graph helps to understand how balanced the team is.
 For example, if the team is lacking QAs, the “Ready for testing” bar will steadily increase—this is an obvious bottleneck.
-Or, if the team doesn’t have enough backend developers, we’ll see that front-end tasks get blocked due to waiting for tasks from the backend side—bottleneck again.
+Or, if the team doesn’t have enough backend developers, we’ll see that front-end tasks get blocked due to waiting for tasks from the backend side—another bottleneck.

 Agile Metrics to Ensure Code Quality

 Software quality metrics provide a better understanding of how reliable and safe your code can be.
-Some important ones among agile software development metrics are those below.
+Some of the most common Agile metrics are below.

 Code Coverage

 This measures the percentage of code covered by unit tests.
-This metric represents the percentage of code coverage in raw form and gives a worthy progress perspective, but it does not cover other types of testing.
+This metric represents the percentage of code coverage in raw form and gives a worthy progress perspective, but it doesn’t cover other types of testing.
 Thus, high code coverage rates do not necessarily mean high quality.

 Code Churn